alex-maleno/Fuzzing-Module/README.md

 In the wrapper, you should include all files that are necessary for the module you are fuzzing to run.
 Excess files are unnecessary.
 For example, let's fuzz the `hard` target that we have created for this module...

 ## Challenge: Fuzz Target 3

 TODO

+## Solution: How To Fuzz Target 3

+TODO